Web-Dev-Codi/Setup-a-local-Web-Development-Environment/README.md

 Hit Enter until the process is done

-Open the file id_ed25519.pub inside your .ssh directory and copy paste the code to your github account by adding the ssh key here.
+Open the file id_ed25519.pub inside your .ssh directory and copy paste the code to your github account by adding the ssh key the link here.

 ```url
 https://github.com/settings/keys